 - Keep valuables and belongings out of sight – preferably locked in the trunk

-- Know your route ahead of time as well as alternatives (find out what areas to avoid from your hotel concierge or other reliable sources)
+- Know your route ahead of time as well as alternatives.
+Find out areas to avoid from the hotel concierge or other reliable sources

 - Keep the gas tank full—you may not know how far it is to the next station

 - Avoid renting expensive automobiles or SUV’s when abroad.
-These will call attention to you and may expose you to more criminal activity
+These will draw attention and may expose you to more criminal activity

 - Don’t pick up hitchhikers